vamshikodipaka/vamshikodipaka.github.io/_pages/research.md

 • Goal was to integrate a vision‑based system on a quadrotor and a rover, and develop algorithms to track another moving quadrotor outdoors.

-• Designed a novel approach for Occlusion Avoidance by Mathematical Modelling, surveyed literature for learning approaches in tracking, and benchmarked Convolutional Neural Networks with PC configurations, CPU and GPUs.
+• Designed a novel approach for Occlusion Avoidance (Time for Occlusion) by Mathematical Modelling, surveyed literature for learning approaches in tracking, and benchmarked Convolutional Neural Networks for Object Detection (Deep Learning) with various PC configurations, CPU and GPUs.

 [Video3](https://youtu.be/o_03c37iEzY)